imxieyi/iosu/README.md

 [![Build Status](https://travis-ci.org/imxieyi/iosu.svg?branch=master)](https://travis-ci.org/imxieyi/iosu)

-## Important Notice
-**According to the licence of [osu! default skin](https://osu.ppy.sh/forum/t/129191), the skin cannot be used outside of osu! game.
-So it would take me several weeks to redesign all assets in this project.
-The source files will be put under [assets/](https://github.com/imxieyi/iosu/tree/master/assets).
-They will be licensed under [MIT License](https://github.com/imxieyi/iosu/blob/master/LICENSE) just like this project.
-Before it is finished, the development will be paused.**

 ## Introduction
 This is an ios port of the rhythm game [osu!](https://osu.ppy.sh).
 It is written in Swift 3 based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just a hobby project**.
 So don't expect that I can make it full functional in a short time.
 More importantly, I'm using a hackintosh for developing.
 So if it stops working, I cannot continue developing until it is fixed.
 Also, I don't have much time to spend on this project.
 But you can still watch the progress.